wilfredinni/python-cheatsheet/cheatsheet/functions.md

 There are four rules to tell whether a variable is in a local scope or global scope:

-1. If a variable is being used in the global scope (that is, outside of all functions), then it is always a global variable.
+1. If a variable is being used in the global scope (that is, outside all functions), then it is always a global variable.

 1. If there is a global statement for that variable in a function, it is a global variable.